gunzf0x/OrderMyRepos/README.md

    4. Selects the (main) programming language, as indicated by Github's language bar.
    5. Extracts the description for the repository

+Every time you run this script you will add a new line to your file.

 However, I know this is a lot of stuff to our eyes if we open the file `repositories.txt` (or whatever the file you have saved your repos).
 For that reason I also created an additional featured called `showRepo.py`

 ### Usage - showRepo.py

+After executing `addRepo.py` and create a file `repositories.txt`, just run:

 ```
 python3 showRepo.py